ElectroTechnique/electrotechnique.github.io/README.md

 Amplifier
 - Dedicated ADSR envelope
-- Volume for headphone output
+- Volume
 - Effect amount and mix  - currently for stereo ensemble chorus rate and mix but could be set up to allow choices in Settings menu

-Settings Menu
+Patch & Program Buttons
 - Encoder with button for data entry, Back button for menu navigation
-- Save and Delete buttons for storing patches, holding Settings initialises the current patch to match the panel controls.
+- Save and Delete buttons for storing patches
+- Holding Settings initialises the current patch to match the panel controls.
 Holding the Save button takes you into a patch deletion page.
-- Velocity curve, Pitch Bend and Mod Wheel range, VU Meter, Oscilloscope display, Bass enhance, MIDI In and Out channel.
+- Settings Menu - Velocity curve, Pitch Bend and Mod Wheel range, VU Meter, Oscilloscope display, Bass enhance, MIDI In and Out channel.
-- The Settings menu makes the synth very flexible with future possibilities for changing User waveforms, alternative filters, alternative effects with further parameter settings.

 MIDI
 - USB HOST MIDI Class Compliant (direct connection to MIDI controller, no PC needed)